Calemy/Calemy/README.md

 ## About me
 Oh my god they were roommates \
-I'm Lemres, a dumb 16 year old wannabe Developer who programms most projects in ✨JavaScript✨
+I'm Lemres, a dumb wannabe Developer who programms most projects in ✨JavaScript✨

 ## Languages and Tools